 Floating panels can be isolated from the main program window.
 All of the panels are available as floating panels (Colour histogram, Stores, Marked List, Filter, Search, Results, Metadata lists - Species lists, Metadata panel and Metrics).
 To float a panel click and drag on the panel heading, the panel will float and you can move it.
 To dock a panel, drag it back over the main window, which will highlight when the panel is hovered over a suitable area.
 Drop the panel in the desired area.

-To close a floating panel, click on the \bowtie in the heading.
-To restore a panel, go to View, then check the desired panel.
+To close a floating panel, click on the X in the heading.